Azure/azure-service-operator/docs/apimgmt/apimgmt.md

 ### API Management Service

 The API Management Service deploys an API Management instance into a specified resource group at the specified location.
+It also provides the option to link to an Application Insights instance for logging, and to place the API Management instance in a specified Virtual Network.

 The spec consists of the following fields: